-If this value is set to 1, the Cb Response server will request and require the sensor computer's Security Identifier (SID).
+If set to 1, the server will request and require the sensor computer's Security Identifier (SID).
 If this value is empty, the server rejects the registration.
 If the server rejects the sensor registration, the sensor re-attempts registration in a few minutes, which includes another attempt to get the sensor computer SID.

 Important: You should not need to change the default value of this configuration property.
-Contact Carbon Black Support before attempting to change it.
+Contact VMware Carbon Black Support before attempting to change it.